dib-lab/2020-paper-sourmash-gather/manuscript.md

 $\mathbf{SCALED}_s(W)$ and $\mathbf{MOD}_m(W)$ converge for large
 $\vert W \vert$.
 The main difference is the range of possible values in the hash space, since the Scaled MinHash range is contiguous and the ModHash range is not.
-Figure @ref shows an example comparing MinHash, ModHash and Scaled MinHash with the same parameter value.
+This permits a variety of convenient operations on the sketches, including iterative downsampling of Scaled MinHash sketches as well as conversion to MinHash sketches.

 ## Scaled MinHash accurately estimates containment between sets of different sizes

-* compares well with others
-* supports large-scale sketching of genbank
-* How much is missed figure; Poisson calculations? => appendix?

-We next compare the _Scaled MinHash_ method implemented in `smol` to CMash (_Containment MinHash_) and Mash Screen (_Containment Score_)
+We compare the _Scaled MinHash_ method to
+CMash (_Containment MinHash_) and Mash Screen (_Containment Score_)
 for containment queries in the Shakya dataset [@doi:10.1111/1462-2920.12086 ], a synthetic mock metagenomic